dofera/dpm/README.md

 SDK
 -----
-As a community project, you can develop your own `dpm` package using our FlashDevelop module.
+As a community project, you can develop your own `dpm` packages using our FlashDevelop module.

 Contributing
 -----